 NRI PRAN Application

-NRIs can participate in NPS by acquiring a PRAN and contributing to retirement savings.
+NRIs can participate in NPS by acquiring a PRAN and contributing to retirement plans.
 Documents such as your passport and overseas address proof are essential for their application.

 Steps to Activate Your PRAN